Sentmoraap/lazynput/README.md

 You may need to write a wrapper for the input library you are using.
 You can look at `SdlWrapper` and `SfmlWrapper` to know what you need to do.

 The library has Doxygen documentation.
+Run `doxygen` in the root folder then open `doc/html/index.html`.

 You can read the file `lazynputdb.txt` and it's comments to learn it's format.